Best Handheld Ham Radios reviews – VHF/UHF Radios for the Year 2018

 Range, power output, bands, and audio clarity are among the most important considerations that you want to keep a close eye on.

-If you can spring upwards of two hundred bucks for a ham radio, the Yaesu VX-6R Ham Radio Transceiver is definitely the radio to go for here.
+If you can spring upwards of two hundred bucks for ham radio, the Yaesu VX-6R Ham Radio Transceiver is the radio to go for here.

 This is a truly handheld Ham radio considering its 2.3” by 3.5” by 1.1” and 9.5oz dimensions.
 It has a rugged design to take some rough handling for years and excellent waterproof-ability for outdoor use.